Pajko97/pc-build/planning.md

 - React.js - Standard stuff on the front end
 - Django - Want to experiment with it a little bit since in my career i have done mainly JS on the backend
--
+- Cheerio Scraper - Information will be fetched from Cheerio

 Database:

-Build:
-- id int PK
-- cpu cpu_id
-- gpu gpu_id
+- PostgreSQL
 -